 In the areas of law enforcement, in addition to her work at Borkan and Scahill, Whitney clerked at with the City of Chicago Corporation Counsel in the Special Litigation Unit, where she assisted in the litigation of a variety of high profile civil defense cases.
 Whitney has defended both municipalities and law enforcement officials in cases alleging unlawful search and seizure, use of excessive force, malicious prosecution, due process violations, and coerced confessions.

-While in law school, Whitney was the Chief Justice of the Moot Court Honors Program and a staff editor for the Journal of Computer and Information Law.
+While in law school, Whitney was the Chief Justice of the Moot Court Honors Program.
 Whitney was awarded the Jacquelyn Forte Kidder Memorial Scholarship for Excellence in Legal Writing and the CALI Award for Highest Academic Performance in Criminal Procedure and Police Investigation.
 Whitney also competed in numerous moot court competitions.
 In 2010, her team won the Andrews Kurth Moot Court National Championship.
 In 2009 her team placed as a Semi-Finalist at the Robert F. Wagner National Labor & Employment Law Moot Court Competition, where her team also was awarded Best Petitioner’s Brief with the highest brief score in the competition.
 Whitney’s team also placed as an Octofinalist in the 2009 Chicago Bar Association Moot Court Competition.
 Whitney served as a judicial extern in the United States District Court for the Northern District of Illinois and the 19th Circuit Court of Lake County, Illinois.

 Juris Doctor, John Marshall Law School, 2010